 Exams and Tests

-Cerebral amyloid angiopathy is difficult to diagnose with certainty without a sample of brain tissue.
+CAA is hard to diagnose with certainty without a sample of brain tissue.
 This is usually done after death or when a biopsy of the blood vessels of the brain is done.

-A physical exam can be relatively normal if you have a small bleed, but you may show some brain function changes.
-It is important for the doctor to ask detailed questions about your medical history.
-Your symptoms and the results of your physical exam and any imaging tests may cause your doctor to suspect this problem.
+A physical exam can be normal if the bleed is small.
+There may be some brain function changes.
+It is important for the doctor to ask detailed questions about the symptoms and medical history.
+The symptoms and results of the physical exam and any imaging tests may cause the doctor to suspect CAA.

 There is no known effective treatment.
 The goal of treatment is to relieve symptoms.
 In some cases, rehabilitation is needed for weakness or clumsiness.
 This can include physical, occupational, or speech therapy.